 This will depend on which of your symptoms are causing you the most problems, where you live, the cost of travelling and possibly hotel accommodation, if you have someone to go with you, your level of disability and if you have enough energy to manage the appointment, etc.

-Once you have looked at all these facts you should first approach your GP for their advice as to your choices of venue using the new ‘Choose and Book’ system.
+Once you have looked at all these facts you should first approach your GP for their advice and the choices available to you.

 If Polio Survivors Network is unable to help you then contact: